Direction 9.1: Indigenous Stewardship

 Ensure the public space network supports the City’s social and ecological resilience.

-The public space network—including parks, playgrounds, plazas, streets, sidewalks, laneways, and more— is an extensive land base in Vancouver, and thus a critical area of opportunity in our response to climate change.
-We will leverage the network to support more resilient communities by including areas for habitat protection, rainwater management, heat island mitigation, disaster response planning and active transportation.
+The public space network that includes parks, playgrounds, plazas, streets, sidewalks, and laneways, is an extensive land base in Vancouver, and thus a significant opportunity to respond to climate change.
+Where possible, we will repurpose portions of these areas for habitat protection, rainwater management, heat island mitigation, disaster response planning and active transportation.

 ||Integrate natural assets and ecosystem services into the public space network to increase neighbourhood resilience and improve the city’s ecological health.